fockspaces/fastnote/README.md

 - Backend Process: If the tests pass successfully, a Docker image is pushed to a Docker Hub, triggering an update in the AWS ECS services.

-- Frontend Process: The React app is built and directly uploaded to AWS S3 for deployment.
+- Frontend Process: Each commit triggers a build of the React application.
+Static files are directly uploaded to AWS S3 for web hosting.

 ### Testing